 Army Reserve Officers’ Training Corps (ROTC)

 Military training has existed at MIT ever since the Institute opened its doors in 1865.
 More than 12,000 officers have been commissioned from MIT, of whom more than 150 have reached the rank of general or admiral.
-Students who are United States citizens or who have applied for citizenship, are of good moral character, and are medically qualified for military service, may enroll in the program for PT credit and leadership training.
-Non-citizens who fulfill naturalization requirements for citizenship prior to the Advanced Course may enroll and participate.
-Any full-time MIT student may participate in the Basic Course for leadership training.
+Students who are United States citizens or who have applied for citizenship, are of good moral character, and are medically qualified for military service, may enroll in the programs for leadership training.
+Non-citizens who fulfill naturalization requirements for citizenship prior to graduation may enroll and participate in the two -year nonscholarship programs.
+Any full-time MIT student may participate in the programs for leadership training.

 - Application is voluntary.

 - Enrollment as a nonscholarship freshman or sophomore does not involve a military service obligation.

 - Most students enter the program at the beginning of their freshman year.
 However, entry up to the beginning of the junior year is available.